Top of page

 About

-He has taught master classes across the country for many chapters of the American Guild of Organists, in Europe, Asia and the at The Juilliard School.
+While heading the graduate organ degrees decades at Emory, Dr. Albrecht gave masterclasses across the country for chapters of the American Guild of Organists, teaching also at Juilliard, in Europe and Asia.
 His discography includes nine solo compact discs and he has composed twelve volumes of published Grace Notes for Organ.

 Ambidextrous and possessing perfect pitch, Albrecht first studied piano with East-European Eugenia Prekosh.
-Awarded entrance to Phi Beta Kappa while an Oberlin student, he then earned his doctorate and Performer’s Certificate at the Eastman School of Music and later representing the United States at the VIth International Bach Competition in Leipzig.
-England’s Cambridge University has conferred Life Membership on him.
+Inducted to Phi Beta Kappa while an Oberlin student, he then taught as a sabbatical replacement at Middlebury College before commencing graduate study, earning the Performer’s Certificate at the Eastman School of Music.
+He later represented the United States at the VIth International Bach Competition in Leipzig.
+Clare Hall at England’s Cambridge University has conferred Life Membership on him.